Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 ```

 <br>
-This creates the below plot, which shows us that the highest cross-validated classification accuracy (0.904) is when we include seven of our original input variables.
-The variable that has been dropped is *total_sales* but from the chart we can see that the difference is negligible.
-However, we will continue with the selected seven!
+This created the below plot, which showed me that the highest cross-validated classification accuracy (0.904) was when I included seven of my original input variables.
+The variable that had been dropped was *total_sales* but from the chart I could see that the difference was negligible.
+However, I continued with the selected seven!

 <br>
 ![alt text](/img/posts/log-reg-feature-selection-plot.png "Logistic Regression Feature Selection Plot")